alexishadjian/mds-secret-santa/README.md

 # mds-secret-santa

 ## Environment variables
-Create the ".env" and insert the following key :
+Create the ".env" file and insert the following key :
 ```
 JWT_KEY=
 ```